UbiCollab/UbiShare/README.md

 #Change log

+##Version 0.4.0
+* New: Use of dirty flag.
+DIRTY_FLAG has to be set to 1 when a record in a DB is changed in order for synch adapter to sync it to the service.
+After a successful sync, DIRTY_FLAG is changed back to 0.
+* New: Person has a new field USER_NAME.

 ##Version 0.3.2:
 * Minor pudates to default values in the SQLite DB.
 * Added one test for testing default values in SWLite DB.